Victory (novel): Reception and impact

-American writer Joan Didion was a great admirer of Victory, calling it "may be my favorite book in the world."
+Joan Didion was a great admirer of Victory, calling it "maybe my favorite book in the world."
 Didion said of the novel, "there’s this fantastic distancing of the narrative, except that when you’re in the middle of it, it remains very immediate.
 It’s incredibly skillful.
 I have never started a novel—I mean except the first, when I was starting a novel just to start a novel—I’ve never written one without rereading Victory.
 It opens up the possibilities of a novel.
 It makes it seem worth doing."

 Adaptations

-The novel has been adapted to film multiple times including a 1919 silent version directed by Maurice Tourneur featuring Jack Holt, Seena Owen, Lon Chaney, Sr., and Wallace Beery; the 1930 William Wellman-directed Dangerous Paradise, starring Nancy Carroll, Richard Arlen and Warner Oland; the 1940 version, directed by John Cromwell, featuring Fredric March, Betty Field, and Sir Cedric Hardwicke; an 1987 West German film, Devil's Paradise, starring Jürgen Prochnow, Suzanna Hamilton and Sam Waterston; and a 1995 version directed by Mark Peploe, with Willem Dafoe, Sam Neill, Irène Jacob, and Rufus Sewell.
+The novel has been adapted to film multiple times including a 1919 silent version directed by Maurice Tourneur featuring Jack Holt, Seena Owen, Lon Chaney, Sr., and Wallace Beery; the 1930 William Wellman-directed Dangerous Paradise, starring Nancy Carroll, Richard Arlen and Warner Oland; the 1940 version, directed by John Cromwell, featuring Fredric March, Betty Field, and Sir Cedric Hardwicke; a 1987 West German film, Devil's Paradise, starring Jürgen Prochnow, Suzanna Hamilton and Sam Waterston; and a 1996 version directed by Mark Peploe, with Willem Dafoe, Sam Neill, Irène Jacob, and Rufus Sewell.

 Richard Rodney Bennett composed an opera, to a libretto by Beverley Cross, based on the novel.
 It was premiered at the Royal Opera House, Covent Garden on 13 April 1970.

 In March 1976 Sydney Pollack was reportedly working on a version, which was never made.

 British dramatist Harold Pinter prepared a screenplay for a film, never made, from which the BBC broadcast a radio adaptation in 2015.

 The novel's lines regarding the use of reason are quoted in Episode 5 of the second season of the Netflix series Mindhunter.